Tips for Federal False Claims Act Defenses and Elements

 When you submit a claim asking the government for reimbursement but the materials or work did not meet contract specifications or do not meet limitations on subcontracting of SBA regulations, then a false claims charge may be brought against you.

 No Scienter – What is Scienter?
 Civil or criminal False Claims Act liability does not attach to a case unless the government attorneys can show that the contractor or defendants acted with the required state of mind (to deceive the government).
 This is otherwise known as “scienter.”
 The FCA is intended to hold contractors or defendants liable only if they knowingly submitted false to the government.
 This a yet another false claims defense if you can prove it.
 See information about false claims retaliation.

 What level of knowledge is required in a False Claims Act case?

 The law requires a showing that you, the contractor, submitted a claim with knowledge of its falsity to the government.
-The US False Claims Act knowledge requirement (in both Qui Tam actions and Internal Investigations) includes:
+The Federal False Claims Act knowledge requirement (in both Qui Tam actions and Internal Investigations) includes: